JosonChan/JosonChan.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Vision and Language Group@CFM
+        Vision and Language Group
       image:
         filename: welcome.jpg
       text: |
         <br>

-        Our team Vision and Language Group@CFM is directed by Lianli Gao and JingKuan Song, which is affiliated with CFM.
+        Our team **Vision and Language Group** is directed by Lianli Gao and JingKuan Song, which is affiliated with CFM.
         Our researching intersts are as follows:
-        - Artificial Intelligence Generated Content (AIGC)
+        - Vision Generation (VGG)
-        - Human-Centric Perceptions (HCP)
+        - Human Analysis (HAG)

   - block: portfolio
     content: